RPGGO-AI/l-gos-spec/README.md

 ![Goose](https://github.com/user-attachments/assets/dc2c4123-1729-4065-ac26-bec60ad0a22b)

-I pronunce 'L-GOS' as "Large Goose" :)
+I pronounce 'L-GOS' as "Large Goose" :)

 The vision of RPGGO is to democratize game creation together with UGC creators.
 This means that UGC creators have full copyright ownership of their games and the freedom to transfer them to any third-party platform.